All projects

 Overview

-JobHunt is a job application platform I designed and built to consolidate the entire job search workflow into one place.
-It pulls listings from 8 job boards simultaneously, deduplicates them, and lets you filter by job type (remote/hybrid/onsite), how recently posted, and keywords.
-You manage applications through 6 stages: Draft, Applied, Interview, Offer, Rejected, Withdrawn.
+JobHunt is a job application platform designed to consolidate the entire job search workflow into one place.
+It pulls listings from 8 job boards simultaneously, deduplicates them, and lets you filter by job type, recency, and keywords.
+Applications are managed through 6 stages: Draft, Applied, Interview, Offer, Rejected, Withdrawn.

 The AI layer is powered by Gemini 2.5 Flash Lite.
-From a job listing, you can: tailor your CV to the role, generate a cover letter in three styles (formal, casual, or creative), and generate 10 interview Q&As across technical, behavioural, company, and situational categories with hints for each.
-You can also analyze your CV to get a score and improvement suggestions, analyze your LinkedIn profile to get a rewritten headline and About section, and rebuild CV text that came out garbled from a badly structured PDF.
+From a job listing, you can tailor your CV to the role, generate a cover letter in three styles (formal, casual, or creative), and generate 10 interview questions across technical, behavioural, company, and situational categories.
+You can also analyse your CV, analyse your LinkedIn profile, and rebuild CV text that came out garbled from a badly structured PDF.

 Every piece of AI output is editable before it goes anywhere.
-That was a deliberate decision because AI writing is a first draft, not a finished product.
-When you are ready to apply, you connect your Gmail via OAuth2 and send the email directly from your own address with the CV as an attachment.
-The platform tracks the Gmail message ID for reconciliation.
+When you are ready to apply, you connect your Gmail via OAuth2 and send the email directly from your own address.

 My Role

-• Designed the Gemini AI layer: 6 separate AI features, each with tailored prompts, graceful degradation when the model returns unusable output, and rate limiting per user per feature
+• Designed the AI feature set: 6 distinct features with tailored prompts, editable outputs, and per-user rate limiting per feature

-• Designed the Gmail OAuth flow: connect once, send applications directly from the user's own email address, track sent message IDs
+• Defined the Gmail OAuth flow: connect once, applications send from the user's own address

-• Shipped the 4-step onboarding flow: profile, job preferences, LinkedIn capture, CV upload
+• Designed the 4-step onboarding flow: profile, job preferences, LinkedIn capture, CV upload

-Next.js 16 App Router with React 19 and TypeScript.
+Next.js App Router with React 19 and TypeScript.
 Supabase handles the PostgreSQL database with Row Level Security enforcing user data isolation at the database level.
-All user data is scoped by user_id and RLS policies mean a query that accidentally omits the user filter returns no data rather than someone else's data.

-Gmail OAuth stores the access token and refresh token in the gmail_connections table.
+Gmail OAuth stores the access token and refresh token in the database.
 Before sending an email, the route checks token expiry and refreshes automatically if needed.
-The sent email's Gmail message ID is stored on the application record for tracking.

 Key Decisions